geekysuavo/geekysuavo.github.io/thermy.md

     width: 640
     height: 480
     tip: >
-      Here's thermy with a final fix that I added to display C or F depending on which temperature scale the user has selected via the DIP switch.
+      Heres thermy with a final fix that I added to display C or F depending on which temperature scale the user has selected via the DIP switch.
 ---